AndrewDzzz/YAA-CAPTCHA/README.md

 We know human users might use AI to pass too; either way, they are using AI.

+**Design intent:** Our goal is to design this verification test and embed it in the webpage.
+The CAPTCHA is present in the page but **not displayed for human users to see**; only an AI that can read the page (e.g. an AI web browser or agent that parses the DOM or page content) can “see” the challenge and respond.
+It is an invisible gate for humans, and a visible one for AI.

 ---

 ## Project goal